 by Rolf Sattler

+Language is so characteristic of the human species that Taylor (2016) refers to us as "the language animal."
 Language plays a very important role in our lives and society and affects our understanding of the world, ourselves, and our behavior.
 Common misunderstandings and misevaluations of language can lead to unhealthy, harmful and even destructive behavior.
-As a result we suffer and our relationships with our lovers, partners, family, friends, coworkers, organizations, and nations deteriorate.
+As a result we suffer, and our relationships with our lovers, partners, family, friends, coworkers, organizations, and nations deteriorate.
 But if we can evaluate language more appropriately, it may lead to healthier behavior and open the door to deeper spiritual awareness.

 Note: The jokes are in smaller print.